oracle-livelabs/analytics-ai/dw-hr-analytics/provision-resources/provision-resources.md

     ![Autonomous Database Home Page](./images/access-adw-home-page.png "Autonomous Database Home Page")

-**Note:** Keep this page open or make note of how to get here, since you would need to visit this page for information needed to connect to the database.
+**Note:** Keep this page open or make note of how to get here, since you will need to visit this page for the information required to connect to the database.

 ### Task 2: Provision the Analytics Cloud Instance

-1. Click the **Navigation Menu** in the upper left, navigate to **Analytics & AI**, and select **Analytics Cloud**.
+1. Click on the **Navigation Menu** in the upper left, navigate to **Analytics & AI**, and select **Analytics Cloud**.

 	![OCI Console Analytics Cloud](https://oracle-livelabs.github.io/common/images/console/analytics-oac.png "OCI Console Analytics Cloud")